opengsn/docs/javascript-client/advanced.md

 ## RelayProvider Configuration Parameters

 - **paymasterAddress** - The most important (and only mandatory) configuration parameter.
 The paymaster contract is the one who actually pays for the request.
-  It also the one that select which network (RelayHub contract) to use.
 - **preferredRelays** - list of relays to use first.
-Without this parameter, the client would select a relayer from the available registered relays on the RelayHub
+Without this parameter, the client selects a relay from the available registered relays on the RelayHub
-    Note that "preferred relayers" are tried in their explicit order, regardless of their transaction fee (relayers fetched from the RelayHub are sorted with cheaper relayers first)
-- **sliceSize** - after selcting relayers and sorting them, how many relayers to ping in parallel.
 - **loggerConfiguration** - set of configuration for logging server:
     - **logLevel** - what level to log : `debug`/`info`/`warn`/`error`. defaults to `info`
-    - **loggerUrl** - URL of log server. default to none (don't send logs to centralized server) for troubleshooting, set to `logger.opengsn.org`, and also give your loggerClient to GSN support.
+    - **loggerUrl** - URL of log server. default to none (don't send logs to centralized server) for troubleshooting, set to `logger.opengsn.org`, and also give your `loggerUserId` to GSN support.
     - **loggerUserId** - name current client in each log. by default, a unique "gsnUser###" is assigned
-- **gasPriceFactorPercent** - by default, the client will query the `getGasPrice()` from the provider, and add this value. defaults to "20", which means request gas price is 20% above the `getGasPrice()` value
+- **gasPriceFactorPercent** - by default, the client will query the `getFeeHistory()` from the provider, and add this value. defaults to "20", which means both `maxFeePerGas` and `maxPriorityFeePerGas` is 20% above the `getFeeHistory()` value
-- **minGasPrice** - with above calculation, don't use gas price below this value.
+- **minMaxPriorityFeePerGas** - with above calculation, don't use `maxPriorityFeePerGas` below this value.

 ## Advanced Configuration Parameters